 I can’t believe we are here again.
 Just 2 days ago my feet pounded the pavement.
-The web-site says they open at 9:30 a.m. on Sundays but they actually open at 10:00 a.m. and s we are okay with the opening time.
-It is soooo much busy on a weekend than on a weekday, plus this is a public holiday weekend, so it is even busier, though nothing like the Disney crowds.
+The website says they open at 9:30 a.m. on Sundays but they actually open at 10:00 a.m. and s we are okay with the opening time.
+It is so much busy on a weekend than on a weekday, plus this is a public holiday weekend, so it is even busier, though nothing like the Disney crowds.
 We first head for some free mini car racing.
 We soon quit on this since it requires more spending.
-If you are looking for it, it you will find it at the corner near Chima.
+If you are looking for it, you will find it at the corner near Chima.

 We are back for a go on Beetle Bounce – I think this is definitely Explorason’s favorite.

 Sorry, I forgot the name of the next ride.
 It is a train and as it moves, you have to shoot and score.
 Make sure you get one the laser gun works on!

 We are pretty happy with the scores we get, though as a parent I, of course, need to tame my madness and stop shooting everything in sight.
 It is nicer seeing a kid win.

 We then head to Chima.
 Now, why have I not thought of bringing a towel, and spare clothes?
 My son makes a friend -James.
 A really lovely boy.
 I see them running and doing loops and going over and over again.

 I sit and meet James’ dad, and find out James is on his own as a kid too – no siblings so they decide they might want to team up and do another ride.